orlawalsh/beautyboxx/README.md

 Users can search for a product review and they can also filter for reviews alphabetically or by price.

 ## Independent learning.
 I tried to implement a user registration and login in but I wasn't fully able to implement these features due to the lack of resourses available on the internet and the timeframe.
+I also tried to implement routing but I found it difficult and could not get it to display pages once implemented.
 I have gained a reasonable understanding of React from completing this assignment.

 [image1]: ./model.png